ilagunap/fpchecker-doc/_posts/2021-07-12-dealing-with-cancellation.md

 {% include image.html file="fpchecker/cancellation.png" alt="fpchecker" max-width=300  %}

 The values for the **uuu...** digits are not necessarily zero.
 Therefore, the relative error of the result can be significant.
 The above is an example of catastrophic cancellation, which occurs because the original quantities **a** and **b** were not represented exactly with the available precision of the system.
-On the other hand, suppose the a and be quantities are exactly represented as floating-point numbers in the available precision.
+On the other hand, suppose the **a** and **b** quantities are exactly represented as floating-point numbers in the available precision.
 In that case, cancellation can occur, but it is considered benign (i.e., the result of the subtraction is exact).

 ## What Can be Done?